Civ13/civ14-tools/README.md

 This repo is an assortment of tools to help the development of [Civ14](https://github.com/Civ13/civ14).

 Before using the tools, edit the `config.txt` file with your game's folders.
 Most of the tools are in python so you will need it installed.
 Some also need Node.JS.

+The tools are not properly documented and might not work out of the box (you might have to tweak some files), so you might have to go with trial-and-error, sorry.

 ## [object-fetcher](https://github.com/Civ13/civ14-tools/tree/master/object-fetcher)